PygmalionChen/Separated-Sonar-Localization-System-for-Indoor-Robot-Navigation/README.md

 ## Hardware System:

 Our indoor localization system has three different hardware components: the separated sonar receiver, the separated sonar transmitter and the control board of the separated sonar receivers.
+(We use the STM32.
+The code was implemented with C.)

 <img src="./figures/hardware.jpg" width = "600" height = "500" align=center />

 ## Experiments:
+We use the NDT to get the PointCloudMap.
+For real world experiments, the code was implemented with C++.
+For the simulation experiments, the lua code was implemented within the .ttt files.

 ### Lab Env: